jaehughes/IDPDocs/docs/resources.md

 * Do you need a switch/interface to start your robot/reset?
 * How will you interface to the electronics?
-* Would you prefer to have processing prefered in electronics/software? *This is a question for both the electrical and software team.*
+* What processing should be performed in electronics/software? *This is a question for both the electrical and software team.*

 ---